sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-excel-restructure.md

 ## Avoid Blank Rows

-Blank rows interrupt:
+Blank rows interrupt Power Query, PivotTables, sorting, and filtering.

-* Power Query
-* PivotTables
-* Sorting
-* Filtering

 Keep the dataset continuous.

 ---

 # Using Power Query

-Power Query is the preferred method for combining multiple tables.
+Power Query is the preferred method for combining multiple tables:

-Typical workflow:

 1. Import each table.
 2. Standardize column names.